scopplestone/testing/docs/documentation/userguide/features-and-models/DSMC.md

 (sec:DSMC-electronic-relaxation)=
 ### Electronic Relaxation

-For the modelling of electronic relaxation, two models are available: the model by Liechty et al. {cite}`Liechty2011a`, where each particle has a specific electronic state and the model by Burt and Eswar {cite}`Burt2015b`, where each particle has an electronic distribution function attached.
-Both models utilize tabulated energy levels, which can be found in literature for a wide range of species (e.g. for monatomic {cite}`NISTASD`, diatomic {cite}`Huber1979`, polyatomic {cite}`Herzberg1966` molecules).
+For the modelling of electronic relaxation, three models are available: the model by Liechty et al. {cite}`Liechty2011a` and a BGK Landau-Teller like model {cite}`Pfeiffer2018b`,{cite}``Pfeiffer2018b``', where each particle has a specific electronic state and the model by Burt and Eswar {cite}`Burt2015b`, where each particle has an electronic distribution function attached.
+The three models utilize tabulated energy levels, which can be found in literature for a wide range of species (e.g. for monatomic {cite}`NISTASD`, diatomic {cite}`Huber1979`, polyatomic {cite}`Herzberg1966` molecules).
 An example database `DSMCSpecies_electronic_state_full_Data.h5` can be found in e.g.
-`piclas/regressioncheck/checks/NIG_Reservoir/CHEM_EQUI_TCE_Air_5Spec`, where the energy levels are stored in containers and accessed via the species name, e.g. `Part-Species1-SpeciesName=N2`.
+`piclas/regressioncheck/NIG_Reservoir/CHEM_EQUI_TCE_Air_5Spec`, where the energy levels are stored in containers and accessed via the species name, e.g. `Part-Species1-SpeciesName=N2`.
 Each level is described by its degeneracy in the first column and by the energy in [J] in the second column.
 To include electronic excitation in the simulation, the following parameters are required